Highland Lake, Connecticut, USA

 The scenic wooded hillsides and reputation for outstanding fishing make Highland Lake a great vacation destination or just a beautiful and quiet location to retire to and have fun.
 Paddle the quiet water, hike the scenic hills and end your day watching the setting sun cast its colors across the lake.

-Things to do at Highland Lake CT
+Things to Do at Highland Lake

 - Vacation Rentals